Robert Amor's pic

 Consistency management in integrated systems

 When a range of services are swapping overlapping information we reach a situation where the consistency of the information needs to be maintained.
 In RDBMS areas a transactional approach is used, but this is very restrictive and doesn't work for applications requiring long transaction cycles (e.g., 1-2 days of design analysis for a portion of a building system).
-Differing approaches can be developed in this areas, and the impact of different approaches calculated for particular types of applications.
+Differing approaches can be developed in this area, and the impact of different approaches calculated for particular types of applications.

 Robert Amor- Email: trebor@cs.auckland.ac.nz